FelixLabelle/felixlabelle.github.io/_posts/2023-12-18-text-similarity-tasks.md

 ## Conclusion

-We've discussed and defined 3 broad categories of textual similarity and shown some examples.
+We've discussed and defined 3 broad categories of textual similarity and shown some example tasks and how that framework can be applied.

 Next step is to discuss how to translate these characteristics into algorithms and implement similarity in practice.
+The post will discuss algorithms and a way of framing them together.